Best Software Outsourcing Model

 If your budget is tight or there are no suitable local solutions, you should turn to software outsourcing.
 It is the best option for companies looking to benefit from specialist knowledge, save costs, and increase their development skills.

-What many outsourcing business models are there?
+How many outsourcing business models are there?

 The types of outsourcing models include relationship-based (staff augmentation, managed/dedicated team, project-based), location-based (onshore, nearshore, offshore), pricing model (T&M, Fixed Price)